Facebook Pixel

 Minnesota’s run defense was a strength, ranking fourth in defensive EPA per rush and fifth in success rate.
 However, in the last two games, the Vikings averaged just a 60% rushing success rate on defense, which would have ranked 19th (right ahead of the New England Patriots).

 Despite the disappointing end, this ended up being a Super Bowl-caliber unit and one of the most improved from 2023.
 Brian Flores received plenty of criticism last year, with the defense struggling (23rd) and only showing slight improvement from the year before (27th).
-However, he restored his reputation in 2024 and could be a popular head coaching candidate again as a result.
+He restored his reputation in 2024 and could be a popular head coaching candidate in the future as a result.

 4) Los Angeles Chargers